Carl Weathersby

-Carl Weathersby (born Carlton Weathersby; 24 February 1953, in Jackson, Mississippi) is an American electric blues vocalist, guitarist, and songwriter.
-He has worked with Albert King and Billy Branch, among others.
-He is now a solo artist.
+Carlton Weathersby (February 24, 1953 – August 9, 2024) was an American electric blues vocalist, guitarist, and songwriter.
+He worked with Albert King and Billy Branch, among others, and had a career as a solo artist.
 He was nominated for the W. C. Handy Award for Best New Blues Artist in 1997.

 Biography

-Weathersby spent his early years in Meadville, Mississippi, a place he still considers home, although when he was aged eight, his family moved to East Chicago, Indiana.
+Weathersby was born in Jackson, Mississippi on February 24, 1953.
+He spent his early years in Meadville, Mississippi, a place he still considered home, although when he was aged eight, his family moved to East Chicago, Indiana.

 Pre-musician years (1953–1979)

 As a teenager, Weathersby began to learn to play the guitar.
 One day, after practicing "Cross Cut Saw" many times through, he decided to show his father.
 After he finished playing it, his father's friend, a man Weathersby knew as Albert, the diesel mechanic, said, "Man, that ain't the way that song goes, that ain't the way I played it."
 The mechanic turned out to be Albert King, who then showed Weathersby how to play it.
 Despite Weathersby's mistake, King was impressed and eventually hired Weathersby to play rhythm guitar with him on tour.

 However, his career as musician started many years later.
 Before then, Weathersby worked many jobs, ranging from steel mill worker to prison guard to police officer.
 He also served in the U.S. Army from 1971 to 1977, during the Vietnam War.